ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 - I currently work with the UR Computational Fluid Dynamics group to assist in writing user-defined functions for their simulations.
-- From Fall 2016 to Fall 2018, I ran for the Univeristy's Cross Country and Track teams.
+- From Fall 2016 to Fall 2018, I ran for the University's Cross Country and Track teams.
 Unfortunately, a serious injury prevented me from continuing.
 - Intermittently from Fall 2016 to the Spring of 2018, I was a